 As Edinburgh grew, it spilled downhill along the sloping ridge that became the Royal Mile.
 Back in the 1600s, this was the city's main street, bustling with breweries, printing presses, and banks.
 With tens of thousands of citizens squeezed into the narrow confines of the old town, there was nowhere to go but up.
 So builders lined the street with multistory residences called tenements — some 10 stories and higher.
-My next stop, Gladstone's Land — a restored merchant's house with costumed guides and an almost-lived-in, furnished interior — helps me picture those days.
+My next stop, Gladstone's Land, is a rare surviving original tenement that was acquired by a wealthy merchant in 1617.
+The costumed docents and an almost-lived-in, furnished five-room interior helps me picture those days.

 Though much of the Royal Mile is now a touristy mall filled with tartans, shortbread, and Scottish kitsch, it's still packed with history.
 Exploring back alleys and side lanes, it's easy to imagine Edinburgh in the 17th and 18th centuries, when visitors scurried through these alleyways, buying and selling goods and popping into taverns.

 Everywhere I turn, the Royal Mile is littered with symbols of Scottish pride — from a statue of philosopher David Hume, one of the towering figures of the Scottish Enlightenment of the mid-1700s, to its very own Church of Scotland, embodied by St. Giles' Cathedral.
 Filled with monuments, plaques, and stained-glass windows dedicated to great Scots and historical moments, St. Giles' serves as a kind of Scottish Westminster Abbey.